energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 ![issues tab](issues-individualview.png)

-Also, if you are mentioned in an issue or have created it, you will be automatically notified.
+If you are mentioned in an issue or have created it, you will be automatically notified.

 ## Guidelines